 Berklee Percussion Weekend

 Whether you play drum set, hand percussion, steelpan, marimba, or vibraphone, explore all the possibilities in a world of rhythm.
-The festival will enrich your repertoire with different methods for improvisation, percussion craft, effects, sound, rhythm, and performance skills.
-Through clinics, concerts, and personalized ensemble instruction Berklee's faculty and visiting artists will guide you through a variety of styles and take your percussion skills to the next level.
+This weekend will enrich your repertoire with different methods for improvisation, percussion craft, effects, sound, rhythm, and performance skills.
+Through clinics, concerts, and personalized ensemble instruction, Berklee's faculty and visiting artists will guide you through a variety of styles and take your percussion skills to the next level.

 |Program length:||Three days|